wesbick/Root_paper/README.md

 Sequencing Data

 Sequencing was done at the University of Michigan Sequencing Core using a PacBio-RS II system.
-FASTQ files were submitted to the NCBI Sequence Read Archive under BioProject PRJNA490140 with SRA accession numbers SRR7814066 - SRR7814074.
+FASTQ files were submitted to the NCBI Sequence Read Archive under BioProject PRJNA490140 with SRA accession number SRP160913.

 Directories: